jmvanel/semantic_forms/scala/forms_play/README.md

 ## Troubleshooting & tips

 - FAILED DOWNLOADS messages for the first SBT build: retry later.
-With all these dependency managers (SBT, Maven, NMP), given the large amount of downloading from multiple sources, it is often the case that the first time, not everything is there.
+With SBT, as with all these dependency managers ( Maven, NMP), given the large amount of downloading from multiple sources, it is often the case that the first time, not everything is there.
 - in case of troubles in build, delete `target/` directory
 - create eclipse configurations with the "eclipse" command in sbt or activator: